 Higher education is organized in three study cycles.
-The first-cycle features professional and academic undergraduate study programmes; the second-cycle features postgraduate master's study programmes (second cycle or integrated), and the third-cycle postgraduate doctoral study programmes.
-The introduction of the new Bologna study programmes in all cycles was completed in the 2009/2010 academic year.
+The first-cycle features professional and academic undergraduate study programmes; the second-cycle features postgraduate master's study programmes (master's or integrated master's), and the third-cycle postgraduate doctoral study programmes.
 Study programmes are carried out as full-time or part-time studies or in the form of distance learning.
-Studies on old programmes had to be completed by end of the 2015/2016 academic year.
-In the 2015/2016 academic year, over 12 000 students completed their studies on old programmes.